Hot Crab Dip is a crowd pleasing baked appetizer full of real crab, marinated artichokes, and rich and decadent cheeses.

 And to best explain why I think this is the best crab dip?
 My friend, Jen, really needs to stay away from dairy.
 I mean, it does mean things to her body.
 This dip certainly contains several forms of dairy.
 She was at my house when these came out of the oven and she and I both finished off one of these cocottes in just minutes.

-What kind of crab is best for crab dip?
+What kind of crab is best?

 I can tell you one thing.
 Not krab.
 You know, the imitation stuff?
 I draw the line at fake crab and fake whipped cream (aka cool whip).
 I have nothing against anyone who likes these two processed food products, but you won't find me eating them.